synnaxlabs/synnax/docs/tech/rfc/0013-230526-pluto-visualization.md

 ```

 It's important to note that the subclass we implement for an `AetherComposite` does
-__not__ have control over the lifecycle of its children (can't create, delete, or set
+__not__ have control over the lifecycle of its children (can't create them, delete them,
-the state).
-This is intentional, as the aether component tree is driven by React on
+or set their state).
+This is intentional, as the aether component tree is driven by
-the main thread.
-The worker component tree does, however, have access to its children,
+React on the main thread.
+The worker component tree does, however, have access to its
-and can execute methods on them.
+children, and can execute methods on them.

 **Aether does not implement any rendering patterns**.
 All aether does is maintain a tree
 of stateful components and allow the user to respond to state changes.
 In some cases,